Abkhazia conflict: Conflict in 1918–1920

 Following the Russian Revolutions, Georgia initially joined the Transcaucasian Democratic Federative Republic and subsequently became independent as the Democratic Republic of Georgia (DRG) governed by Georgian Mensheviks, while Abkhazia fell under control of a group of local Bolsheviks and the Red Army of Russia following a Bolshevik-led rebellion against the local Abkhazian self-government, Abkhaz People's Council (APC).
 This forced the APC to request aid from the Democratic Republic of Georgia, which ousted the Bolshevik rebels in Sokhumi with the National Guard of Georgia.
 Abkhazia joined Democratic Republic of Georgia as an autonomous entity.
-This later led to the Sochi conflict between Georgia and Soviet Russia over ownership of Abkhazia and the territories of the former Black Sea Governorate.
+This later led to the conflict between Georgia and Soviet Russia over ownership of Abkhazia and the territories of the former Black Sea Governorate (Sochi conflict).
 Georgia managed to repulse the Red Army from Abkhazia but conceded to Russian claims over Sochi and Tuapse.
 In 1920, Psou river was agreed as a new state border between Soviet Russia and Georgia.
 This corresponds to the modern internationally recognized Georgia–Russia border.
 In 1921, Abkhazia was granted the status of the autonomy within the Georgian Democratic Republic.

 In 1921, the Red Army invaded Georgia and toppled the Menshevik government of the DRG.
 Georgian Soviet Socialist Republic (GSSR) was established under Bolshevik government, which was later incorporated into the USSR.
 In exchange for support for Bolsheviks in Abkhazia, the Soviet government agreed to increase the autonomy of Abkhazia.
 In 1921, Socialist Soviet Republic of Abkhazia was created.
 However, it was not separate from Georgia and its status was defined as a treaty republic of GSSR.
 In 1931, status of Abkhazia was again downgraded to the autonomous republic, with Abkhaz Autonomous Soviet Socialist Republic being established.